lizgarces/frontend-nanodegree-mobile-portfolio/README.md

 - css/style.css
 - index.html

-For this repository, I left all the original files and o the minified file in the same director The source file has the name xOriginal.x
+For this repository, I left all the original files and the minified files in the same directory.
+The source file has the name xOriginal.x

-For submission, I created 2 directories: src/  for the source files dist/   with the minified files.
+For submission, I created 2 directories:
+- src/  for the source files
+- dist/   with the minified files.

+### Images
-Reduction of the files: /views/images/pizzeria.png, img/me.png
+Reduction of the files: /views/images/pizzeria.jpg, img/me.png